tony-tiger/tesla-charging-port-opener/README.md

 # tesla-charging-port-opener
 Automate Tesla charge port opener

 Increased range using a YARD Stick One Radio Dongle.
-Automate the opening of Tesla charing ports.
+Automate the opening of Tesla charging ports.

 USE AT YOUR OWN RISK !!!!